 - Operations vs Shut-down Decisions

-There are times that companies become non-profitable due to several reasons.
-They can perform differential costing to ascertain the unit’s continuity/shut down.
+There are times when companies become non-profitable due to several reasons.
+They can perform differential costing to ascertain the unit’s continuity/shutdown.

 - Change in product mix